 This commentary covers the minor prophets of Amos, Obadiah, Micah, and Zephaniah.

 Ken Baugh often does the introductions to these books and in this one he shares his worst sin- promiscuity that led to being complicit in an abortion.
 Ken is the pastor of a major church in California, so it was surprising to read his confession in the opening of a commentary.
-None of his other intro have ever been so personal.
+None of his other intros have ever been so personal.

-He uses the story to tell of God knowing our worst sins and how He sent prophets to tell Israel (and Judah) that He saw their sin and their would be consequences.
+He uses the story to tell of God knowing our worst sins and how He sent prophets to tell Israel (and Judah) that He saw their sin and there would be consequences.
 However, there was also forgiveness if they repented and turned back.

 - his name means "burden bearer"